azurenoops/terraform-overlays-baseline/docs/deployment/prerequisites.md

 - Elevation of privileges of this user which grants him/her the “User Access Administrator” permission at the tenant root scope

 - An explicit roleAssignment (RBAC) made at the tenant root scope via CLI or PowerShell (Note: There’s no portal UX to make this roleAssignment)

+*Note: Once you have completed the deployment, you can remove the Owner permission from the tenant root, as it will no longer be needed for any subsequent operations.*

 ## Elevate Access to manage Azure resources in the directory